-The Pennsylvania State Police, Pennsylvania Board of Probation and Parole, or local law enforcement are responsible for administering Megan’s Law.
-The agency collects information including aliases; identifying characteristics such as photo, fingerprints; notates identifying characteristics (i.e. scars and tattoos); social security number; date of birth; address and employment; race, gender, and ethnicity; offense history; and any documentation of treatment received for mental abnormality or personality disorder.
+The Pennsylvania State Police, Pennsylvania Board of Probation and Parole, or local law enforcement are responsible for and collecting information like aliases; identifying characteristics such as photo, fingerprints; notates identifying characteristics (i.e. scars and tattoos); social security number; date of birth; address and employment; race, gender, and ethnicity; offense history; and any documentation of treatment received for mental abnormality or personality disorder.

 After release or parole from a correctional institution, psychiatric facility, or commencement of probation, the individual has 10 days to register after changing an address.
 He or she must register within 10 days of moving to another state and within 10 days of moving into another state.